mono/mono/sdks/ios/README.md

 * Use a publish-subscribe pattern by uploading test results to some cloud service like Azure EventHub.
 This only requires client side internet access on the device and the test harness.

-## Notes

-Bernhard needed this patch to make it work on his machine: https://gist.github.com/lewurm/7711187deadb57bae97a4d4be4df563b